open-telemetry/opentelemetry.io/content/en/blog/2023/any-metric-receiver.md

 {{% alert title="Note" color="secondary" %}}

-For testing, you can utilize the
+For testing, you can use the
 [OpenTelemetry Collector Contrib](https://github.com/open-telemetry/opentelemetry-collector-releases/tree/main/distributions/otelcol-contrib)
 distribution, which includes all available receivers.
-However, in a production setting, it's recommended to
+However, in a production setting, you can
 [construct your own Collector](/docs/collector/custom-collector/) using the OpenTelemetry Collector Builder ([`ocb`](https://github.com/open-telemetry/opentelemetry-collector/tree/main/cmd/builder)).